 Insufficient research on AAPI communities often leads to an inaccurate picture of the experience and needs of these communities.
 Due to the broad diversity of the community overall, and the relatively small population size of specific cultural subgroups, it can be challenging to obtain adequate samples or to generalize the needs of this population.

 Despite these challenges, researchers and clinicians have made progress recently in bridging the gap of quality treatment by exploring culturally relevant interventions for AAPI people.
-An example is the first NIH-funded study that tested a form of cognitive-behavioral therapy (CBT) adapted for Chinese American people seeking psychotherapy.
+An example is the first NIH-funded study that tested a form of cognitive-behavioral therapy (CBT) adapted for recent Asian American immigrants seeking psychotherapy.

 Culturally competent providers understand each person’s values, experiences and personal beliefs, and strive to provide services that support their goals and are aligned with their cultural values.
 When a person is struggling with their mental health, it is essential to receive quality and culturally competent care in order to improve outcomes.